-The more niche your video is the more chance you have of ranking it well in the youtube search results because there’ll be less competition.
-It’s far better to make a few good niche evergreen videos that you can rank for niche terms than a single broader evergreen video that never makes it off page six of the search results.
+The more niche your video is the more chance you have of ranking it well in the YouTube search results.
+There’ll be less competition.
+It’s far better to make a few good niche evergreen videos that you can rank for niche terms than a single broader.
+Evergreen video that never makes it off page six of the search results.
 Obviously the more niche you go, the smaller the audience looking for your content will be.

 Find a Sub Niche